Americanism (ideology): Ideology

-Some organizations have embraced Americanism but have taken its ideals further.
-For example, the Ku Klux Klan believes that Americanism includes aspects of race (purity of white American) and of American Protestantism.
+Some organizations have claimed to embrace Americanism and have taken positions that also align with founding documents and the cultural spirit original to America's founding codifying and violent enforcement of white supremacy: For example, the Ku Klux Klan adopted the American Legion's goal of Americanism ensuring (purity of white American) and of American Protestantism.

 In a 1916 essay devoted to Americanism, Agnes Repplier emphasized that, "Of all the countries in the world, we and we only have any need to create artificially the patriotism which is the birthright of other nations."

 History

 The concept of Americanism has been in use since the first European settlers moved to North America inspired by a vision of a shining "City upon a Hill".
 John Adams wrote that the new settlements in America were "the opening of a grand scene and design in Providence for the illumination of the ignorant, and the emancipation of the slavish part of mankind all over the earth".

 During the antebellum period, throughout the 1830s, 1840s, and 1850s, Americanism acquired a restrictive political meaning due to nativist moral panics after increased Irish and German immigration led to the growth of American Catholicism.

-Journalist Matthew Continetti describes U.S. presidents Warren G. Harding and Calvin Coolidge as “spokesmen for Americanism” based on their policies.
-The John Birch Society and its founder, Robert Welch, promoted Americanism as “the philosophical antithesis of communism.”
+Journalist Matthew Continetti describes U.S. presidents Warren G. Harding and Calvin Coolidge as "spokesmen for Americanism" based on their policies.
+The John Birch Society and its founder, Robert Welch, promoted Americanism as "the philosophical antithesis of communism."
+Conversely, during the Great Depression and afterwards, the Communist Party campaigned that "Communism is the Americanism of the 20th Century."

 The years from the end of the Civil War to the end of World War II brought new meaning to the term "Americanism" to millions of immigrants coming from Europe and Asia.
 Those were times of great economic growth and industrialization, and thus brought forth the American scene consisting of "industrial democracy" and the thinking that the people are the government in America.
 Since then, the success of the American nation has brought tremendous power to the notion of Americanism.

 Ideas

 Government

-Americanism stresses a collective political identity based on the principles outlined in the Constitution of the United States by the Founding Fathers.
-Such ideologies include republicanism, freedom, liberty, individualism, constitutionalism, human rights, and the rule of law.
+Rather than collectivism, Americanism stresses unity based on the shared individualist liberal principles outlined in the Constitution of the United States by the Founding Fathers.
+Such ideology includes republicanism, freedom, liberty, individualism, constitutionalism, human rights, and the rule of law.

 Culture

-Americanism espouses a collective cultural identity based on the traditional culture of the United States.
+Proponents of Americanism espouse an identity based on aspects of traditional culture of the United States.
 Common cultural artifacts include the flag of the United States, apple pie, baseball, rock and roll, blue jeans, Coca-Cola, and small towns.
 Americanism tends to support monoculturalism and cultural assimilation, believing them to be integral to a unified American cultural identity.